Anton Rubinstein: Opening the St. Petersburg Conservatory

 The opening of the Saint Petersburg Conservatory, the first music school in Russia and a development from the RMS per its charter, followed in 1862.
-Rubinstein not only founded it and was its first director but also recruited an imposing pool of talent for its faculty.

 Some in Russian society were surprised that a Russian music school would actually attempt to be Russian.
 One "fashionable lady", when told by Rubinstein that classes would be taught in Russian and not a foreign language, exclaimed, "What, music in Russian!
 That is an original idea!"
 Rubinstein adds, And surely it was surprising that the theory of Music was to be taught for the first time in the Russian language at our Conservatory...
 Hitherto, if any one wished to study it, he was obliged to take lessons from a foreigner, or to go to Germany.

 There were also those who feared the school would not be Russian enough.
 Rubinstein drew a tremendous amount of criticism from the Russian nationalist music group known as The Five.
 Mikhail Tsetlin (aka Mikhail Zetlin), in his book on The Five, writes, The very idea of a conservatory implied, it is true, a spirit of academism which could easily turn it into a stronghold of routine, but then the same could be said of conservatories all over the world.
 Actually the Conservatory did raise the level of musical culture in Russia.
 The unconventional way chosen by Balakirev and his friends was not necessarily the right one for everybody else.

 It was during this period that Rubinstein drew his greatest success as a composer, beginning with his Fourth Piano Concerto in 1864 and culminating with his opera The Demon in 1871.
 Between these two works are the orchestral works Don Quixote, which Tchaikovsky found "interesting and well done," though "episodic," and the opera Ivan IV Grozniy, which was premiered by Balakirev.
 Borodin commented on Ivan IV that "the music is good, you just cannot recognize that it is Rubinstein.
 There is nothing that is Mendelssohnian, nothing as he used to write formerly."